 Avoid cancelling and refusing guests: There are of course times in our lives when things don’t go to plan.
 You might find yourself with an emergency that requires you to cancel a booking made by one of your guests.
 Keep in mind that if you do this a few times, it will affect your ranking.
 The same goes for refusing lots of guests who request to stay at your property.

 Log in at least once a day: Showing Airbnb/potential guests that you are ‘active’ as a host by logging on every day is another way to help increase your ranking.

 Check out your competitors and make sure you price your Airbnb accordingly.
 A small adjustment in price can have big ramifications when it comes to your property being included in search results.
 Head to our website and use our GuestReady pricing calculator to get a better idea of where to place yourself in the market.

 Securing great reviews: What your guests say about their stay – counts.
 The more positive reviews on your listing, the more favourably you will rank.
 The number of reviews also impacts your ranking so the more guests you can convince to write good things about you, the better.

 Promoting your space on social media: Instagram has become a powerful social media tool to promote Airbnb properties.
 Many hosts will have a dedicated account for their property and post not only photos of their home but also pics of the neighbourhood, local eateries, monuments and tourist sights.
 For #inspiration, check out @bruntonbothy, @theapartment.aveiro and @thewildehouse.

 5. Don’t oversell your space

 GuestReady is an award-winning short-term rental property manager.
 Speak to our team to find out more about our services and how we can help you improve your listing.
-Request a callback or schedule a site visit via our apply for full property management form.
+Request a callback.